Does caffeine affect mitral valve prolapse?

 As the ventricle’s wall thickens and excess strain is placed on the atrium over a period of time, overall function is impaired and complications such as pulmonary hypertension, blood clotting (stroke), atrial fibrillation, and congestive heart failure may develop in the prolapsing patient.

-Although most people with MVP do not develop serious symptoms and complications, these can be triggered or aggravated by foods, so research foods to avoid with mitral valve prolapse.
+Though most people with MVP do not develop serious symptoms and complications, these can be triggered or aggravated by certain foods – foods to avoid with mitral valve prolapse.
 Giving up caffeine won’t fix your condition, but it should make you feel better and lower your risk of problems.